JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_JULIA.md

 After a couple of classes I found out that hacking is more then I thought it was.
 When you hack you hack a system, not necessarily a computer system or whatever.

 For my own project I hacked a light switch.
 I made light switches from ceramics.
 But they look exactly like real light switches.
 When I made them I didn’t see yet that that also was a way of hacking something.
 I used the idea of a light switch to play with people’s perception.
 Because when you click on the light switch, the light switch will break (so light doesn’t turn on) I invented my ceramic light switch to literally break through the ruth of everyday life.

+THE CLASS WITH SHEILOH WHERE SHE BROUGHT A LOT OF TOOLS (I missed the dance part with Joana so I can't write about that:() The tool I chose was a knijpkat (a flashlight that turns on when you squeeze it) I inspected it by looking at it in different ways, I also drew it: